Tuesday, 30 March 2010

 To take just one example of this moral morass, Myriad offers predictive genetic testing for hereditary melanoma - a disease for which the actual risk figure is never given at the Myriad website.
 Clicking this product, you are immediately told that "Changes in the p16 gene increase cancer risk, making a melanoma diagnosis up to 50 times more likely by age 50", which of course tells you absolutely nothing about what risk of melanoma you actually run before the age of 50 if you have the indicated genetic mutation, but for most people convey the impression that a mutation makes your risk of contracting melanoma before 50 an even game.
 Clicking further on to the page supposed to give you an in-depth background to hereditary melanoma, you're exposed to the following explanation.
 Take a minute or so to read it!

 Just to get some perspective, hereditary melanoma is what geneticists refer to as a multi-factorial disease, i.e. it occurs as a result of the interaction between several genetic mutations and the environment.
 The p16 test offered by Myriad targets just one among many different genes where a mutation may increase the risk for melanoma.
-This is actually conveyed by this admirably pedagogic (right!) explanation of what a test result mean.
-Scroll down and read the message about the "uncertain variant", there you have it!
-But just above, Myriad boosts about the "comprehensive" (and presumably ridiculously expensive) variant of the test, described thus: "Think of a comprehensive analysis as reading an entire encyclopedia, line by line, to look for a single misspelled word" (italics added by me).
-Again, as close to fraud as you might dare to wander.
-The "entire encyclopedia" must be read the entire human genome, including all the other genes that may increase the risk of melanoma - right??
-Actually, no!
-It's the same p16 gene, i.e. it's more or less the same test, just properly done so that all known melanoma predisposing mutations of this particular gene are included.
-So, suppose you test negative in a "comprehensive" test - this is compatible with you carrying any of the other known genetic mutations of other genes that increase the risk of melanoma - what Myriad so handsomely describe as "no increased cancer risk" when explaining what a test result means.
-Did anyone mention fraud or deceitful behaviour? - I certainly did not, but it would be interesting indeed to have melanoma or cancer patient organisations trying out that concept in US civil courts (in which case, the University of Utah Research Foundation must, of course, be included in the lawsuit)!
+This should be conveyed by the explanatory leaflets downloadable from here, but is not explicitly mentioned with one word and not in the presentation of this test either.
+So, suppose your test negative in a "comprehensive" Melaris test, what Myriad so handsomely calls "no mutation detected" - this is compatible with you carrying any of the other known genetic mutations of other genes that increase the risk of melanoma, what Myriad refers to as the risk being "not ruled out".
+It would be interesting indeed to have melanoma or cancer patient organisations trying out that concept in US civil courts (in which case, the University of Utah Research Foundation must, of course, be included in the lawsuit)!

 Hopefully, the ruling against patenting actual genes or naturally occurring genetic mutations will undercut the sour-tasting business of Myriad Genetics and other similar companies.
 For one thing, as a legal precedent, it has the potential of putting a stop to attempts of making ethically well-motivated and responsibly handled predictive genetic testing offered by national health services - for instance for colon-, breast- and ovarian cancer - unnecessary expensive and thus accessible for more people at risk.
 From a moral point of view, it is thus most welcome.
 From a legal point of view as well, since what judge Robert Sweet argues in the ruling, "...the claimed isolated DNA is not markedly different from native DNA as it exists in nature, it constitutes unpatentable subject matter" has been obvious to anyone from the outset interested in applying actual patent law, rather than laying the foundation for a new branch of business.
 If Myriad has a unique procedure to detect DNA, they may patent that, of course, but do they?
 It remains to be seen, but my guess is that they use the same state of the art science and technology as does any molecular genetic research lab, and that they knew very well that their only chance to make a buck was attempting the patenting of DNA trick.